- Millennials who need people around them as they work with their headphones on and are too lazy to walk to a cafe.

-- The neighborhood- Montparnasse 14th arrondissement.
+- The neighborhood- Montparnasse 14th arrondissement

-- The “work lounge” which has fresh air garden feel.
+- The “work lounge” has a fresh air garden feel.
 I wish there was a little more background noise as research proves some ambient noise improves productivity, but the fresh air does a brain good too.

-- The sauna is free and there is space downstairs to do a workout with a mat and physioball so you can turn all of those baguettes into a fine bootette.
+- The sauna is free and there is space downstairs to do a workout with a mat and physioball so you can turn all of those baguettes into a bootette.

 - Free smartphone with unlimited 4G internet so you don’t get lost after drinking too much champagne at Le Closerie de Lilas

-- Co-working space available by reservation if you need a quiet space to see clients virtually or hold a meeting.
+- Co-working space is available by reservation if you need a quiet space to see clients virtually or hold a meeting.